 The coronavirus pandemic has already dealt a severe blow to the American economy and has caused financial insecurity for countless citizens.
 The situation seems poised to get worse before it gets better.
 If you’re experiencing financial hardship – such as a job loss or reduced income – because of COVID-19-related circumstances, there are local, state and federal assistance programs available.

-Here are some of the resources you can turn to for financial assistance and relief during the COVID-19 pandemic.
+Here are some of the resources you can turn to for financial assistance during the COVID-19 pandemic.

 Financial assistance programs can provide you with money and other forms of assistance to help get you through these difficult times.

 1. Government Stimulus Checks

 Congress is nearing passage of a historic stimulus package that is set to inject trillions of dollars into the economy and issue direct payments to 150 million American households.
 The amount you receive depends on your income declared in 2018 or 2019 (depending on if you’ve filed your 2019 tax returns yet) and how many dependents you have.
 “The Washington Post” has a handy calculator that can help you determine how much you can expect to receive.